BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Joint Guidelines on Risk Factors.pdf.md

 --- Page 68 ---

-![A text-based logo for the Joint Committee of the European Supervisory Authorities.
-The name is written in two lines of grey, uppercase, sans-serif text on a white background.

-JOINT COMMITTEE OF THE EUROPEAN
-SUPERVISORY AUTHORITIES](#)

-![An image displaying the logos of the European Securities and Markets Authority (ESMA) and the European Insurance and Occupational Pensions Authority (EIOPA) side-by-side on a white background.
-The ESMA logo on the left features the blue acronym "esma" inside a circle of twelve blue stars.
-The EIOPA logo on the right has stylized black text below a blue, translucent, geometric shape that also contains the EU stars.

-esma
-European Securities and
-Markets Authority
-eIopa
-EUROPEAN INSURANCE
-AND OCCUPATIONAL PENSIONS AUTHORITY](#)

-![This is a partial screenshot showing the title "THE RISK FACTORS GUIDELINES" above the logo for the European Banking Authority (EBA).
-The blue logo features the acronym "EBA" on the left with a wavy background and the full name "EUROPEAN BANKING AUTHORITY" on the right.

-THE RISK FACTORS GUIDELINES
-EBA
-EUROPEAN BANKING AUTHORITY](#)

 209. For funds and fund managers, the sectoral guidelines in Title III, Chapters 1, 7 and 8, may